 In the second part of the 19th century, what some call the second industrial revolution, there was a progressive move towards the nuclear family as we think of it today.
 First, after decades of labour struggles, the state stepped in to limit the employment of women and children, partly because it was faced with a crisis in the reproduction of the work force.
-Labour-power was expected to become more skilled (for example literacy increasingly became a skill required to access a job), and increasing attention was given to the education of children.
-A new category emerged, that of childhood, ship of these reproductive tasks to exchange, the market and the accumulation of capital.
+Labourpower was expected to become more skilled (for example literacy increasingly became a skill required to access a job), and ses, especially when it comes to the dynamics of gender.
+See Roswitha Scholz, Das Geschlecht des Kapitalismus (Horleman 2000).